Bill Gates is the second wealthiest man on the planet with a net worth in excess of $90 billion.

 In this article, I track and analyze changes in Bill Gates’ portfolio of dividend stocks.

-Before analyzing the portfolio’s holdings, let’s review his investment strategy.
+Before analyzing the portfolio’s holdings, let’s review the trust’s investment strategy.

 Bill Gates’ portfolio is managed by Michael Larson, who has overseen Bill Gates’ personal wealth since 1994.